 Since 2000 Karen Durgaryan has conducted major performances of Lebanese diva Fairuz, the greatest singer of Arabic world at numerous festivals and concert halls around the world.
 The CD «Fairuz Live at the Beiteddine 2000» produced by Ziad Rahbani with the EMI got the highest international acclaim.

 Durgaryan’s international symphonic activity has a special focus in Italy: He has conducted the Teatro Lirico, Cagliari, the Teatro Regio Torino, the Teatro Carlo Felice, Genova, the Teatro Verdi, Sassari in addition to concerts with the Orchestra di Padova e del Veneto and with the Luigi Cherubini Orchestra and the Toradze Piano Studio at the Ravenna Festival.
 He also appeared regularly with the Orchestra Sinfonica Siciliana in Palermo and most recently with the Orchestra I Pomeriggi Musicali, Milan.
 Conducting an all-Prokofiev program Karen Durgaryan made a successful debut with the Israel Philharmonic Orchestra in November 2016 and in January 2017 has conducted for the first time the Brussels Philharmonic Orchestra, where he returned in January 2019 for a program in the frame of the Klara Festival.
 In February 2018 Durgaryan made his first appearance with the Malaysian Philharmonic Orchestra conducting two special ballet gala programs featuring the Armenian Ballet.
-In December 2018 he has made his debut at Teatro di San Carlo, Napoli with a production of Nutcracker and which he will conduct again in December 2019.
+In December 2018 he has made his debut at Teatro di San Carlo, Napoli with a production of Nutcracker and which he conducted again in December 2019.

 Karen Durgaryan holds the title of Honored Artist of Republic of Armenia and in 2010 received the highest medal of Armenia in field of art and culture.
 His engagement for the musical development of his country continues as Music Director of the «Alexander Arutiunian International Wind Festival», which takes place every year in June in Yerevan and provides a unique opportunity to local wind player to perform with the most renewed specialist worldwide.